infiniteCrank/mathbot/MachineLearningManual.md

 - **Scalability and Updatability:**
   - Assess whether the model can handle growth in data volume and how easily it can be updated with new data.

-By following this systematic approach—defining the problem type, analyzing the data, and weighing key factors—you can select a model that balances mathematical rigor with practical constraints, leading to more robust and effective machine learning solutions.
+By following this systematic approach—defining the problem type, analyzing the data, and weighing key factors—you can select a model that balances mathematical rigor with practical constraints, leading to more robust and effective machine-learning solutions.

 ---